 Making a claim is easy.
-If you wish to make a claim under our guarantee and all the terms and conditions for your product have been met then please submit the following information for the attention of the 3G Service Department to the address below.
-Alternatively, you can email or fax.
-Superior Fires Ltd, 3G Service Department, Reid Street, Christchurch, Dorset, BH23 2BT.
+If you wish to make a claim under our guarantee and all the terms and conditions for your product have been met then please email sales@superiorfires.co.uk.
+Alternatively, you can write to: Superior Fires, Service Department, Reid Street, Christchurch, Dorset, BH23 2BT or fax: 01202 588639.